 Now you may be thinking, “Well… but I eat food, too.”

 Yes, during ultra endurance sports you replenish SOME of that when eating, but usually not nearly enough.
-Very few runners can actually keep down 7500 calories a day during an event.
+Very few runners can actually keep down 7500 calories a day during an event, the minimum needed to replace what you spent.

 They try.
 A lot of them wolf down baked potatoes, pudding, ice cream, pizza, burgers, lasagna, and high-carb, high-fat, high-calorie nutritional drinks like Ensure.